ImmersiveSnow/NodeJsExpressMongoDBdemo/README.md

 npm i

-You need to create a root .env folder which includes:
+You are supposed to create .env file at the root folder of the project which includes:

-URI="YOUR_STRING_URI"
+URI="YOUR_CONNECTION_STRING"

 PORT=YOUR_PORT

 ACCESS_TOKEN_SECRET=YOUR_FAVORITE